UbiquityDotNET/Llvm.NET/src/Design.md

 Many if the underlying object instances in LLVM are interned/Uniqued.
 That is, there will only be one instance of a type with a given value within some scope.

-In LLVM the most common scope for uniquing is the LLVMContext type.
+In LLVM the most common scope for uniqueing is the LLVMContext type.
 In essence this class is an interning class factory for the LLVM IR system for a given thread.
 Most object instances are ultimately owned by the context.
 LLVM-C APIs provide use opaque pointers for LLVM objects.
 This is projected to the low level Llvm.NET.Native